MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-ma-ws.md

 ### Prerequisites

 Deploying this connector may require changes to the configuration of the target system as well as configuration changes to MIM.
-For deployments involving integrating MIM with a third party system in a production environment, we recommend customers work with their directory server vendor, or a deployment partner for help, guidance and support for this integration.
+For deployments involving integrating MIM with a third-party system in a production environment, we recommend customers work with their directory server vendor, or a deployment partner for help, guidance, and support for this integration.

 ## Web Service layers